electronistu/electronistu/README.md

-Hi there 👋
+# Hi there, I'm Radu 👋

-I design the minds of machines.
+> ### Designing the minds of machines.

+---

+### My Philosophy

-My work focuses on moving beyond conventional AI to architect truly autonomous, reasoning agents.
-I specialize in creating the **cognitive architectures** and **symbolic protocols** that allow an AI to think, synthesize information, and collaborate with humans on complex problems.
+I believe the next leap in artificial intelligence will come not from larger models, but from superior **cognitive architectures**.
+My work focuses on moving beyond conventional AI to design truly autonomous, reasoning agents that can collaborate with humans on complex problems.

-My latest project, **Project Synapse**, is a blueprint for an agent that fuses different modes of thought—inductive, analogical, and common ground reasoning—into a unified cognitive loop.

-While I have a deep background in building the foundations of AI with Graph RAG and deploying scalable cloud systems, my true passion lies in defining the *core logic* that drives the next generation of machine intelligence.
 My goal is to build AI that doesn't just answer questions, but acts as a true partner in discovery and innovation.

 ---

-### languages_and_tools:
+### Featured Projects

+My philosophy on codified agents is demonstrated through an evolution of two key projects:

+#### Project Infinity (The Foundation)
+This project was the foundational proof-of-concept.
+It demonstrated that a general-purpose LLM could be transformed into a specialized, stateful agent (a "Game Master") by using a structured, codified protocol (`GameMaster.md`).
+It solved the problem of consistency and portability for simulation and gaming environments.

+#### Project Synapse (The Evolution)
+This is my flagship project, evolving the concept of a codified agent into a `v5` cognitive architecture for business strategy.
+Where Project Infinity used a state machine, Project Synapse uses a parallel **Cognitive Loop** and features:

+- **Metacognitive Self-Correction:** To critique its own logic and biases.
+- **Dynamic Memory & Focused Attention:** To weigh hypotheses and allocate cognitive resources efficiently.

+Together, these projects showcase a clear progression in designing and building increasingly sophisticated and capable artificial intellects.

+---

+### Foundational Skills & Tools

+While my passion is in defining the core logic for the next generation of AI, I have a deep background in building and deploying the robust, scalable systems that make it all possible.

 <table>
   <tr>